Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 ----------------

-This tutorial assumes that you have already followed the steps in :ref:`installing_chapter`, except **do not create a virtualenv or install Pyramid**.
+This tutorial assumes that you have already followed the steps in :ref:`installing_chapter`, except **do not create a virtual environment or install Pyramid**.
 Thereby you will satisfy the following requirements.

 * A Python interpreter is installed on your operating system.
 * :term:`virtualenv` is installed.